DURATION

 Touchdown in Sri Lanka

 Ayu-bowan!
 Welcome to Sri Lanka.
 Your adventure begins in the town of Negombo, just a short drive away from Bandaranaike International Airport.
 Your host will collect you on arrival and transfer you to a comfortable beach hotel, the perfect place to recharge and relax by the pool after a long flight.
-Later this afternoon, meet your guide and fellow adventurers for a welcome briefing, then head out to soak up the vibes of the lively old quarter, see the picturesque canals and get acquainted with the friendly local community.
+Later this afternoon, meet your guide and fellow adventurers for a welcome briefing, and if you have energy head out for a short walk along the lively main street, getting aquainted with the vibrant local community.

 Day 2